-- (a) Every candidate for the Diploma in Science shall, before enrolling for the diploma, fulfil one of the following conditions: - i. either qualify for a bachelor's degree; - ii. or be admitted ad eundem statum as entitled to enrol for the Diploma in Science. - (b) Every candidate for the diploma shall have been approved as a candidate by the Dean of Science.
+- (a) Every candidate for the Diploma in Science shall, before enrolling for the diploma, fulfil one of the following conditions: - i. either qualify for a bachelor's degree;ii. or be admitted ad eundem statum as enti- - ii. or be admitted ad eundem statum as entitled to enrol for the Diploma in Science. - (b) Every candidate for the diploma shall have been approved as a candidate by the Dean of Science.